 The overarching aim of the Channel Islands Competition and Regulatory Authorities (CICRA) is to ensure markets work well for consumers taking account of both short and long term considerations.
-CICRA's proposed strategic objectives under its responsibilities as a competition law enforcement body are set out here together with a draft annual work programme for 2018 to support the achievement of those strategic objectives.
-We would welcome your views on both the proposed strategic objectives and draft 2018 work programme.
+CICRA's strategic objectives under its responsibilities as a competition law enforcement body are set out here together with an annual work programme for 2018 to support the achievement of those strategic objectives.